 Have you ever had a similar situation?
 Maybe next time, you could be Glinda or Ted and create an unforgettable, pure moment of honesty with a complete stranger?
 To me, that’s the next big (accepted) challenge.

-For more stories related to personal development, daily challenges, and tricks for improving the quality of life, check my 20 Challenges Theory.
+For more stories related to personal development, daily challenges, and tricks for improving the quality of life, check my Daily Habits section.